mitojala/tsoha-mtb-spots/README.md

 - checkboxes for add_spot spot_type? (adds complexity to handling of the input)
-- coordinates to add_spot form from google maps marker
 - option to manually input coordinates that will update google maps marker position
 - map search for spots